madetech/handbook/guides/it/laptop_replacements.md

 # Laptop replacements

 The laptop renewal period is 3 years, which is based on the age of the laptop not the amount of time an individual has had it.
-Renewal is entirely optional, if you want to keep your current laptop that’s fine.
+Renewal is entirely optional - if you want to keep your current laptop that’s fine.

 - Systemagic will contact you to let you know the laptop is eligible for renewal.
-You’ll be offered a new machine in line with our agreed [Hardware Specifications for your role.](https://github.com/madetech/handbook/blob/main/guides/it/Hardware.md)
+You’ll be offered a new machine in line with our agreed [laptop specifications for your role.](https://github.com/madetech/handbook/blob/main/guides/it/Hardware.md)

 - Systemagic will then arrange to send you a new laptop.